Anirog/blog-dot-larrieknights-dot-com/_posts/2024-03-25-how-to-add-emojis-on-a-website.md

 categories: [HTML]
 ---

-# How to Add Emojis on a Website

 Although not great practice for a company website, I like using emojis for my personal project websites, adding emojis to a website is easy.

 ## Instructions